Breaking News

 “Government advice needs to cover the possible self-isolation of bubbles and, in extremis, moving to rotas or to more limited opening,” said Mr Courtney.

-“It needs to cover advice to heads about the protections needed for staff in high-risk categories if infection rates rise.
+“It needs to provide advice to heads about the protections needed for staff in high-risk categories if infection rates rise.

 He added: “Government should be employing more teachers and seeking extra teaching spaces to allow education to continue in a Covid-secure manner if infections rise.”